-tics to simultaneously schedule the federates on a fixed number m of available machines while utilizing the resource configuration results obtained from Section 4.2.
+the federation (Requirement $\mathbf{R4}$).
+This is referred to as Gang scheduling or Bag-of-tasks scheduling in the literature.
+To achieve this, EXPPO supports two heuristics to simultaneously schedule the federates on a fixed number m of available machines while utilizing the resource configuration results obtained from Section 4.2.
 These approaches handle the case where some of the machines are loaded with other compute tasks unrelated to the federation.

 The first heuristic is inspired by the First-Fit Decreasing (FFD) algorithm for bin packing and is described in Algorithm 2.
-The heuristic first sorts all the federates in decreasing order of resource assignment and then tentatively allocates each one of them in order onto the first available machine.
-If all federates in the federation can be successfully allocated, then the schedule is finalized; otherwise, the entire federation will be temporarily put in a waiting queue to be scheduled later.
+The heuristic first sorts all the federates in decreasing order of resource assignment and then tentatively allocates each one of them in order onto the first available machine (Lines 1-2).
+If all federates in the federation can be successfully allocated, then the schedule is finalized (Lines 5-12); otherwise, the entire federation will be temporarily put in a waiting queue to be scheduled later (Lines 13-20).
 The time complexity of the heuristic is $O(n(\log n + m))$.
-The other heuristic is based on the Best-Fit Decreasing (BFD) algorithm as shown in Algorithm 3 that works similarly to FFD, except that it finds, for each federate, a bestfitting machine (i.e., with the least remaining resource after hosting the federate).
-Note that since finding the optimal schedule (or bin packing) is an NP-complete problem, these heuristics may not always find a feasible
+The other heuristic is based on the Best-Fit Decreasing (BFD) algorithm as shown in Algorithm 3 that works similarly to FFD, except that it finds, for each federate, a best-fitting machine (i.e., with the least remaining resource after hosting the federate) (Lines 6-16).
+Similarly, if all the federates in the federation can be successfully allocated, then the schedule is finalized (Lines 15); otherwise, the entire federation will be temporarily put in a waiting queue to be scheduled later (Lines 17-24).
+Note that since finding the optimal schedule (or bin packing) is an NP-complete problem, these heuristics may not always find a feasible allocation for a federation even if one exists.
+However, if an allocation has been found, it is guaranteed to produce the optimal combination of makespan and cost for the federation by using the resource configuration from Section 4.2.